TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

     1. Click "Tools" and then select "Internet Options"
     2. Click the "Privacy" tab at the top of the window
-    3. Move the slider up or down to select the types of cookies you wish to block
+    3. Move the slider up or down to indicate the rules you want to apply for blocking cookies

     Instructions for blocking cookies in other browsers are available at http://www.allaboutcookies.org/manage-cookies/.